mfelleisen/Telegram/README.md

  technique in Jackson's book.
 His use of COBOL obscures the continuation "paragraphs" and there are other small differences.

+### Teaching

+The exercise is suitable for structural recursion if the instructor provides `read-block` (which uses generative recursion with accumulator) as a library.

+*Note* `read-block` could be written w/o gen rec, as a "parsing" exercise.
+See Part V early example.

+- [f-1](f-1.rkt): a very accumulator-oriented solution, and it's natural to write them this way. *Exercise* Rewrite those.

 ### read-block

 - a simulation of block reading from files